e-mission/e-mission-docs/docs/README.md

 E-mission includes a mobile application for Android and iOS, with user consent, automatically collects the user's travel patterns and sends them to the server so as to derive personal mobility information and analyses; depending on user consent for sharing his/her data, the data can also be used for aggregate mobility data studies.
 The application is also a tool for collecting information filled in by the user (such as incidents, ground truth information about his/her trip purpose and transportation mode, or answers to questions asked in external surveys).
 The server is a python web application, the data is stored in a mongoDB database; the client is a Cordova application for both Android and iOS.
 The application has been initially designed to be reused in research and academic projects either for conducting and as a good learning project for CS students.
 It is also freely reusable for [any other user cases](https://github.com/e-mission/e-mission-docs/blob/master/docs/use/deployments.md).
+If you are using e-mission in your work, please submit a PR, or send shankari@eecs.berkeley.edu an email so that you can be added to this list.

 ## Overview
 Read these papers for understand context.